Distrotech/omniORB/omniORB/README.FIRST.txt

 =============

 - omniORB user guides are located in the ./doc directory.
-They are available in Postscript, PDF and HTML formats, as well as LaTeX source.
+They are available in PDF and HTML formats, as well as LaTeX source.

 - README files are provided throughout the distribution tree.
 They provide specific information about the directories and files, tools